rcestep/rcestep.github.io/README.md

 main()

 ```
-Even though this script here doesn't fully make the file, I had lost the original file, but I am still recreating and modifying the version that I had into something better.
 Through Hicks' online class, I have learned the business side of IT like decision making styles that can help companies with their IT department and their needs and so on.

 ## Mr. Theisen's Classes